-New Vision for Agriculture launched in 2009 to strengthen food security, environmental sustainability and economic opportunity through a market-based, multistakeholder approach.
+The New Vision for Agriculture initiative (NVA) was launched in 2009 to strengthen three key goals: enhancing food and nutrition security, improving environmental sustainability and increasing economic opportunity through a market-based, multistakeholder approach.

-To strengthen collaboration throughout the world, the New Vision for Agriculture’s Transformation Leaders Network involves over 150 leaders and experts to exchange knowledge, best practices and experience across regions and sectors.
+To strengthen collaboration around the world, the New Vision for Agriculture’s Transformation Leaders Network includes over 150 leaders and experts who exchange knowledge, best practices and experience across regions and sectors.

-New Vision for Agriculture now engages almost 600 organizations.
+New Vision for Agriculture now engages over 650 organizations.
 Globally, it has partnered with the G7 and G20, facilitating informal leadership dialogue and collaboration.
-At regional and country levels, it has instigated multistakeholder partnerships in 21 countries through programmes including the Grow Africa Partnership, the Grow Asia Partnership, NVA India and NVA Latin America.
+At the regional and country levels, it has catalysed multistakeholder partnerships in 21 countries through programmes including the Grow Africa Partnership, the Grow Asia Partnership, NVA India and NVA Latin America.